And… just as importantly… how not to ask for money for your wedding present!

 There are many reasons you might like to avoid traditional wedding gifts.
 Perhaps you’ve been together for a few years and already have all of the household items you need.
 Or maybe you’re getting married abroad and don’t want your guests to bring physical gifts with them.
 Maybe you just find department store gift lists uninspiring.
 Whatever the reason, asking for cash for your wedding gift is a practical alternative.

 If you’ve decided you’d prefer money for your gifts, next you need to decide how you’re going to ask for it.
 This can be a delicate subject.
 You’re going to want to make sure you approach it in the right way.
-Asking for monetary wedding gifts can still be seen as taboo.
+Asking for monetary wedding gifts can still be seen (by some!) as taboo.

 Although a few of your friends may have been asked this before, some family members – especially the older generation – may not have come across this request and may feel a little bit put out.
 Let people know your request in a thoughtful way.
 That way you should be able to avoid putting anyone’s nose out of joint.
 So what are your options when it comes to asking for cash?